felixfan/felixfan.github.io/_posts/2014-02-26-maths-tricks.md

 tags: [Mathematics]
 image: /figure
 ---
+{% include JB/setup %}

 #### Guess number

 ```
 Ask a friend to write down a number with more than 3 digits.
 Example: 12345

 Ask them to add the digits.
 Example: 1+2+3+4+5=15

 Ask them to subtract this number from the original one.
 Example: 12345–15=12330

 Ask them to select any digit from this new number and strike it out,
 without showing you.
 Example: 1330

 Ask them to add the remaining digits and write down the answer they get.
 Example: 1+3+3+0 =7

 Ask them to tell you the number they get (7)
 and you will tell them which number they struck out.

 SOLUTION：